We often get asked how our Push Intelligence for Tableau solution is different from the Tableau 8 Subscriptions feature.

 The end result of implementing these features is that Metric Insights can both increase engagement and usage of Tableau in an organization and also focus users’ time on analysis that is most important to the business.

 The savvy admin can set up personalized alerts for the less active users on an individual or group basis.
 These users then automatically start receiving email alerts about the dashboard and workbooks that are important to them when the data changes critically or passes key thresholds.

 Personalized email alerts can save users time by providing a launching point straight to the relevant Tableau dashboards and workbooks that are significant at that time, allowing them to perform deeper analysis and gain more insights.

-See our webinar for data-driven alerting for Tableau for more information.
+See our Push Intelligence for Tableau page for more information.